 (c) Other disbursements include charges written-off as an uncollectible cashier shortage, transfers to Railroad Retirement Board, and other miscellaneous charges.
-Other disbursements also reflect a adjustment to disbursements associated with the temporary full federal funding of the first week of unemployment insurance (Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, the Continued Assistanct Act also in 2020 and the American Rescue Plan Act of 2021).
+Other disbursements also reflect an adjustment to disbursments associated with the temporary full federal funding of the first week of unemployment insurance and short-term compensation (Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, the Continued Assistance Act also in 2020 and the American Rescue Plan Act of 2021).

-The basis for the projections in this fund forecast is the June 2022 Labor Market Information Division's economic outlook.
+^{}The basis for the projections in this fund forecast is the January 2023 Labor Market Information Division's economic outlook.